JongoDB/HIST-C/README.md

-# 🍯 HIST-C: Honey I Shrunk The Codebase
+# 🍯 HIST-C: Honey I Shrunk The Codebase!

 > *"Honey, I shrunk the codebase!"* - Transform your massive projects into LLM-ready, compressed packages with maximum efficiency and zero hassle.